cianhwang/nn-stitching/README.md

 # SRNTT Project Realization
 This is a Tensorflow implemention of SRNTT.
 (Zhifei Zhang, Zhaowen Wang, Zhe Lin, and Hairong Qi, "Reference-Conditioned Super-Resolution by Neural Texture Transfer", arXiv:1804.03360v1, 2018.)
+FOR STUDY ONLY.
+ALL THE RIGHTS BELONG TO THE ORIGINAL AUTHORS.

 # OFFLINE BRANCH OF SRNTT
 ## Module 1: Texture Extractor (''test_vgg19.py'')